Neapolitan cuisine (from Naples in Italy) is well know for

 an ideal tapa when cubed and served on a cocktail stick.
 It will keep

-in the fridge (cooked) for a day or so.
+in a good fridge (cooked) for three or four days.
 But take it out of the fridge

 for half an hour before serving to bring it to room temperature; serving